syncfusion-content/wpf-docs/wpf/SpellChecker/Spell-Checking-Options.md

 ---
 layout: post
 title: Spell-Checking-Options | SfSpellChecker | wpf | Syncfusion
-description: This section describes about various spell check options available in SpellChecker control.
+description: This section describes about various spell check options available in SpellChecker control.Also describes about how it could be activated in a SpellChecker control.
 platform: WPF
 control: SfSpellChecker
 documentation: ug